richmondu/libfaceid/README.md

 <p>
 Facial Recognition is a multi-step pipeline.
 At a minimum, a simple real-time facial recognition system is composed of the following steps:

+0. Face Enrollment.
+Registering faces to a database which includes pre-computing the face embeddings.
-1. Reading a frame image from a camera source.
+1. Face Capture.
+Reading a frame image from a camera source.
 2. Face Detection.
 Detecting faces in a frame image.
 3. Face Encoding/Embedding.
 Generating embeddings on each faces in the frame image.
 4. Face Identification.
 Classifying each face embedding with face embeddings of known people in a database.